Hazwoper Training Levels

 HAZWOPER (Hazardous Waste Operations and Emergency Response) training requirements apply to certain operations involving hazardous waste.
 These requirements dictate the amount, type and levels of training that employees working with hazardous waste must receive.
 The requirements for hazwoper training can be found in Cal/OSHA § 5192 and Federal 49 CFR 1910.120.

 In general, there are three categories of hazmat operations, and specific training requirements for each.
-These three categories are hazmat site cleanup, emergency response, and operations at treatment, storage, and disposal facilities.
+These three categories are hazmat site cleanup, emergency response, and operations at treatment, storage, and disposal (TSDF) facilities.

 Site Cleanup